Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You project a phantasmal image of a creature's worst fears.
 Each creature in a 30-foot cone must succeed on a Wisdom :d20-save: **Saving Throw** or drop whatever it is holding and become frightened for the duration.

 While frightened by this spell, a creature must take the Dash action and move away from you by the safest available route on each of its turns, unless there is nowhere to move.
-If the creature ends its turn in a location where it doesn't have line of sight to you, the creature can make a Wisdom Saving Throw.
+If the creature ends its turn in a location where it doesn't have line of sight to you, the creature can make a Wisdom :d20-save: **Saving Throw**.
 On a successful save, the spell ends for that creature.

 ### Feign Death
 *3rd-level Necromancy (ritual)*